-We are pleased to report that there have been some much needed updates to government guidance.
-Specifically on the interpretation of permitted development rights for barn conversions into dwellings (Class C).
+Modern barns make fantastic homes when converted.
+Councils tend to use permitted development guidance to review conversion potential.
+So it is worth having a read of this guidance.
+Or ask us to have a look!
+We are pleased to report that there have been some much needed updates.
+Specifically on the interpretation of permitted development rights for barn conversions into dwellings (Class Q).

 These changes relate to the previous assumption that ‘new structural elements’ were not allowed.

-We have long been frustrated by some council’s attitude towards modern barn conversions.
-By ‘modern’ barns, we mean the large barns clad in concrete block, timber boarding or metal sheeting.
-They usually have roofs of metal or asbestos sheet roofing (not the pretty stone and brick barns).
+We have long been frustrated by some council’s attitude towards modern barns for conversion.
+By ‘modern’ barns, we mean the steel-framed large barns clad in concrete block, timber boarding or metal sheeting.
+They usually have metal or asbestos roofs.

-At CNA, we have always seen barn conversions as a way of providing much needed housing in rural areas without harming the countryside via new-build.
+At CNA, we see barn conversions as a way of providing much needed housing in rural areas without harming the countryside via new-build.

 Since permitted development rights for barn conversions into dwellings arrived in March 2014, we have worked on a number of barns, previously viewed by councils as ‘unsustainable’.
 Prior to March 2014 these barns would not have received permission for development into homes.
 Usually due to their location in open countryside and their lack of proximity to local services.
 It’s very common for rural homes to be at a distance from local amenities and so planners expecting people to be within walking distance is not reasonable in these contexts.